 The Fire Prevention Bureau is proud to announce the reoccupation of the building known as Fire Station #2, located at 1510 E. Stadium Blvd., Ann Arbor, Michigan 48104.

-A new Fire Safety Inspection
+The Fire Safety Inspection